 Why Is My Sprained Ankle Bruising So Badly?

-Anytime you sustain a moderate to severe injury, you will see bruising (medical term: ecchymosis).
+Anytime you sustain a moderate to severe injury, you will see bruising (ecchymosis).
 This is caused by tiny blood vessels rupturing and pooling under the skin.
-Because the blood vessels around the delicate tissues of your ankle are fragile, the sudden twisting pressure causes them to snap.
+Gravity is the reason your toes might turn purple even if you hurt your ankle; blood follows the path of least resistance, migrating downward toward the heel and toes.

 Step 1: Get Your Ankle Diagnosed